-In many respects, whether he actually uttered the words, Louis XIV was the French state.
+There were no countervailing powers to speak of domestically.
+Merchants vied for royal favors.
+Commoners sought out the benefits of the royal touch.
+In many respects, whether he actually uttered the words "L'État, c'est moi" Louis XIV was the French state.

 Fast forward almost 300 years and we find ourselves in a not too dissimilar - albeit twisted - situation.
-Today our too big to fail (TBTF) financial institutions can draw on the resources of the state almost at will.
+Today our Too Big To Fail (TBTF) financial institutions can draw on the resources of the state, almost at will.
 This has especially been the case when they make poor decisions.
-From legislated bailouts to long-standing subsidies and trillion dollar market guarantees we can longer kid ourselves.
-Lobbyist have captured Congress, Wall Street owns the state.
+From legislated bailouts to long-standing subsidies, and trillion dollar market guarantees, we can no longer kid ourselves.
+Industry lobbyist have captured Congress; Wall Street owns the state.

 The ability of our TBTF institutions to push Congress around, and to secure what they need after making a mess of things, is discussed at the end of chapter 10 in my book: